 - The cloud service connects to the EH registered to the account and schedule.

-- The EH queries the device database or retrieves the data on the serial/USB port.
+- The EH queries the device database, files specified in a file uploader device, or retrieves the data on the serial/USB port.

 - The EH sends the encrypted data to the cloud service.